RockLib/RockLib.Messaging/docs/Kafka.md

 IReceiver receiver = MessagingScenarioFactory.CreateReceiver("commands");

 // KafkaReceiver can also be instantiated directly:
-// IReceiver receiver = new KafkaReceiver("commands", "test", "test-consumer-group", "localhost:9092",
+// IReceiver receiver = new KafkaReceiver("commands", "test", "test-consumer-group", "localhost:9092");
-//     config: new ConsumerConfig { SocketNagleDisable = true });

 // Start the receiver, passing in a lambda function callback to be invoked when a message is received. receiver.Start(async message =>